Taritsyn/LibSassHost/README.md

 sudo apt-get install build-essential
 ```

-To build the libSass on Linux open a terminal window and run the `build-libsass.sh` script from your `LibSassHost` project directory:
+To build the LibSass on Linux open a terminal window and run the `build-libsass.sh` script from your `LibSassHost` project directory:

 ```
 username@ubuntu-16:~/Github/LibSassHost$ ./build-libsass.sh